 Who Has an Endocannabinoid System?

 It’s not just humans who are born with the endocannabinoid system.
-All animals – vertebrates and invertebrates alike – are known to have it, too.
+In fact, it’s found in the brain and nervous system of all mammalian species, emphasising its importance in the body.
 The most primitive animal shown to have endocannabinoid receptors is the sea squirt; small tuber-like animals that live in the sea and are thought to have evolved over 600 million years ago.

 How Does Your Endocannabinoid System Work?